Soyuz to build European GPS constellation

 The first launch

-On Dec 28, 2005, at 08:19 Moscow Time, the Soyuz-FG rocket with the Fregat upper stage, blasted off from Site 31 in Baikonur Cosmodrome, delivering the GSTB-V/2A satellite for the Galileo global positioning system.
+On Dec 28, 2005, at 08:19 Moscow Time, the Soyuz-FG rocket with the Fregat upper stage, lifted off from Site 31 in Baikonur Cosmodrome, delivering the GSTB-V/2A satellite for the Galileo global positioning system.
 The mission, first announced in March 2004, was originally scheduled for Dec.
 26, 2005, however it was postponed on the request of the customer.

 The second launch